sudormroot/ARC/README.md

 The direction patterns are either vertical or horizontal:

 ### Vertical pattern
-The pattern is shown as following, in which the two "xxxxx" marked shapes should be flipped over the axis of "******" respectively.
+The pattern is shown as following, in which the two "xxxxx" marked shapes should be flipped over the axis of "GGG...GGG" respectively.

     GGGGGGGGGGGGGGGGGGGGGG
     G                    G